*COVID-19 TRAVEL ALERT – I am writing and providing you information on Watkins Glen Gorge Trail. I am not encouraging you to travel there right now *

 Where am I happiest?
 Outside of course.
 Take me on a trail and I’ll love you forever and ever and ever.
 Take me to Watkins Glen Gorge Trail and we are on like Donkey Kong!

-Wait… except the guy I hiked the Tuckerman Ravine on Mt.
-Washington in New Hampshire with in my early 20’s, he’s ancient history.
+Total disclaimer – I am out of love with the guy I hiked the Tuckerman Ravine on Mt.
+Washington in New Hampshire with.
+I was in my early 20’s and he’s ancient history.
 That hike was great though!

-Prior to my registration and attendance to TBEX, which is a travel blogging conference that was held in Corning, New York in September of this year, I was honestly not very familiar with the Finger Lakes area of New York State.
+Prior to my registration and attendance at TBEX, which is a travel blogging conference that was held in Corning, New York in September in 2018, I was honestly not very familiar with the Finger Lakes area of New York State.
 And I’m a little ashamed of that because it’s only a 4-5 hour drive from Toronto.

 In my defence, it is a different country.

 I can tell you that after spending a week in the area, it’s a place worth knowing.
 And the Fingers Lakes is a place worth revisiting.
-Between wineries, breweries, cute small towns, scenic lakes, a thriving arts community, a stellar local cuisine and drool worthy restaurants in Corning, you can easily create a 7-10 day itinerary and still not see it all.
+Between wineries, breweries, cute small towns, scenic lakes, a thriving arts community, stellar local cuisine and drool-worthy restaurants in Corning, you can easily create a 7-10 day itinerary and still not see it all.